Alabama Books: The Best Books Set in the Cotton State

 Book Summary

-Inspired by the true events of Operation Paperclip, this historical fiction novel tells the story of the US intelligence program that employed former Nazis in Huntsville, Alabama after WWII.
+Inspired by the true events of Operation Paperclip, this historical fiction novel tells the story of the US intelligence program that employed former Nazis in Huntsville, Alabama, after WWII.

 The story begins in Berlin in 1930.
 Changing political powers are sweeping through Germany.
 Sofie von Meyer Rhodes and her husband, Jürgen, are concerned with the social views taking hold in their country.
 But her academic husband’s work benefits from the ambitions of the newly elected chancellor.
 Soon, however, their morality is challenged, and they realize that neutrality has a price.

-At the same time, Lizzie Miller is living in the Texas panhandle during the Dust Bowl of the 1930s.
+At the same time, Lizzie Miller is living in the Texas Panhandle during the Dust Bowl of the 1930s.
 The future looks bleak as their farm dries up.
 And that’s all before her brother, Henry, is called to Germany to fight in WWII.

-Twenty years later in the 1950s, Jürgen is one of the many German scientists who is offered a pardon for their part in WWII in exchange for working on the fledgling space program in the US.
+Twenty years later, in the 1950s, Jürgen is one of the many German scientists who are offered a pardon for their part in WWII in exchange for working on the fledgling space program in the US.
 Sofie welcomes the chance for a fresh start in a new country, but she soon finds that her Huntsville neighbors aren’t as welcoming or forgiving of her family’s past as she’d hoped.

 Jürgen’s boss at the US space program is Calvin Miller, Lizzie’s husband.
 This is where the two women’s stories collide.